 Powerful Writing.
 Creative Reading.
 Language for a Lifetime.

-Florida’s smartest English department reflects the creative diversity and interdisciplinary potential of the language that connects us.
+Florida State University's English department reflects the creative diversity and interdisciplinary potential of the language that connects us.
 Our internationally acclaimed faculty have won more teaching awards than any other academic department at Florida State.
 We also write prize-winning fiction, prize-winning poetry, prize-winning scholarly editions, essays and books.
 We explore the best of the past and present in order to create a better future for everyone who reads (or hears) English.
 We aspire to train every student, at every level, how to get more from what they read, and how to achieve more with what they write.

 The English Department at Florida State University